Showing posts with label Lived in New Jersey. Show all posts

 Jerseyville in the late 19th century.

-Alletta's life was upended in 1874 when James had a stroke that left him partially paralyzed, and he passed away four years later.
-Even though she still had her younger sons and many grandchildren around her, she decided to return to New Jersey, where she owned some property.
+Alletta’s life was upended in 1874 when James had a stroke that left him partially paralyzed, and he passed away on July 14, 1878.
+Later that year, she sold the lots they had in Jerseyville; their farm had already been sold to son David.
+Even though she still had her younger sons and many grandchildren around her, Alletta decided to return to her home state of New Jersey.
 Alletta seems to have been missed in the 1880 census, and it’s possible that she was in transit at that time.

 By 1885, she was living in the home of Arthur and Catherine Schenck, a couple in their 40s; it isn’t known if they were related to her, or she was a boarder in their house.
 That year, she sold her New Jersey property for $1,400, and had a will made out.
 She left her assets to son James, who was described as an invalid; it’s likely she was afraid he couldn’t support his family.
 She also specified that if James died, her granddaughters would receive everything (curiously she didn’t provide for her grandsons), and that he would be buried in her husband’s plot.
 Sadly, son David had recently committed suicide back in Illinois, and therefore he was unmentioned from the will.